mega-t72/mdhtmlgen/README.md

 Markdown based html generator.

-Generation requires: HTML template and markdown template.
+Generation requires: HTML template and markdown template.<br />
-Additional meta-extensions allow you to add metaprogramming to this process.
+The generator has additional meta extensions that allow you to do metaprogramming in HTML.

 Read this in other languages: [English](README.md), [Russian](README.ru.md)